 Creative collective based in Copenhagen and Stockholm, with a passion for creating contemporary artisanal rugs in the finest natural wool.
 The Cappelen Dimyr rugs are designed in Scandinavia and handcrafted by specialists in India, through traditional techniques.

 MAD et LEN traps the scents of memories into beautifully handcrafted objects and experimental fragrances.
 The nature that surrounds the brand’s atelier in the southern France Alps serves as the main source of inspiration for its perfume and candle lines

-By choosing to use only the finest seasonal ingredients, worked through a small-scale production, Sandra and Alexandre reviewed the traditional apothecary’s craft and achieved the highest standard of quality and pureness while respecting the nature rhythms.
+By choosing to use only the finest seasonal natural ingredients, worked through a small-scale production, Sandra Fuzier and Alexandre Piffaut have perfected their craft, blending balanced scents that are rich, refreshing and rejuvenating.

 Näfveqvarn is one of Sweden's oldest design companies.
 The first blast furnace was lit as early as 1623.
 But it was during the 1920s, Näfveqvarn became internationally known for its cast iron products, designed by the leading architects and artists of the time.
 Such as Anna Petrus, Folke Bensow och Gunnar Asplund.

 In the autumn of 2018, Näfveqvarn resumed the handcrafted production in Sweden with a number of the products that made Näfveqvarn world famous during the mill's heyday.